sandmanx/.vimrc/README.md

 and you are done.

 One of the best .vimrc settings I have used is by our own senior Anmol Jagetia sir.
-Here is the link to his profile and files. https://github.com/anmoljagetia/dotfiles/blob/master/vim/vimrc
+Click on me([@anmoljagetia](https://github.com/anmoljagetia/dotfiles/blob/master/vim/vimrc)) to check out his other cool stuff and his profile.

 Thanks for reading and I hope I could be of any help to you :)